Updated July 5, 2023

 - It may or may not be interest-bearing, whereas operating liabilities are non-interest-bearing.

 - It deals with liquidity, whereas operating liabilities deals with the operations of the organization.

 - Operating liabilities such as trade payables etc. It can be a financial liability, and sundry creditors are part of operations i.e. Purchase as well as finance which results in an outflow of cash.

 - Helps to determine the liquidity of the organization.

-- Financial liabilities reflect financial health and financial condition of the organization.
+- Reflect on the financial health and financial condition of the organization.

-- Financial liabilities show the financial solvency of the organization i.e. its ability to pay off the financial debt.
+- Show the organization’s financial solvency, i.e., its ability to pay off its debt.